IamLuisEscobar/Diabetic-Retinopathy-detection/README.md

 -Train a base network, default is InceptionV3, applying transfer learning and data augmentation

 **Keras_Fine_Tunning.py**
--Train a base network fine tunning the layers
+-Train a base network fine tuning the layers

 **New_Clahe.py**
-Apply Clahe to a given image dataset
+Apply Clahe to a set of images

 **RGB_mean.py**
 -Zero center and normalize the data [in this case images] used for train, validate and test

 **Resize_Average.py**
-Resize a set of images obtaining the average though all the images in a folder given
+Resize a set of images obtaining the average though all the images in a given folder